Does travel make you happy?

 This is not the same while staying at home.
 People in your immediate environment aren't always as open to new relationships.
 They already have their own "clique" of friends and it is hard to become part of that.
 We often have no time or energy to meet new people when we are in the routine of our 9 to 5 life.

 4. Travel rewires your brain and enhances creativity

 Neuroscientists explain that travel rewires our brains because new experiences are core to building new neural pathways in the brain.
 When your brain rewires, you also become more creative and productive.
 Adam Galinsky, a professor at the Columbia Business School, stresses that immersing in the local culture of that destination is essential.
 Merely traveling to a different country or city without fully immersing yourself is not going to make any difference.
 We've found this to be true for ourselves as well.
 We always strive to "live in the moment" while traveling and it has enabled us to write our most inspiring travel articles, videos, and art while on the road.

 5. Traveling keeps us healthy

 Research has demonstrated that traveling keeps us healthy!
 A study conducted by the Global Commission on Aging and Transamerica Center for Retirement Studies found that women who travel at least twice a year are less likely to have a heart attack than those who only vacation every six years or more.
-Also, men who do not take an annual holiday are more likely to die of a heart disease.
-The bottom line is that the happier you are, the healthier you are, and vice verse.
+Also, men who do not take an annual holiday are more likely to die of heart disease.
+The bottom line is that the happier you are, the healthier you are, and vice versa.
 And one way to stay happy and healthy is to travel!

 Have you experienced that traveling makes you happy or happier?
 Comment below!